 I am a Professor at the Santa Fe Institute.
-I study interesting things like quantum computation (especially post-quantum cryptography and the possibility of algorithms for Graph Isomorphism), phase transitions in NP-complete problems (e.g. the colorability of random graphs, or the satisfiability of random formulas) and social, biological, and technological networks (in particular, automated techniques for identifying important structural features of large networks).
+I study interesting things like quantum computation (especially post-quantum cryptography and the possibility of algorithms for Graph Isomorphism), phase transitions in NP-complete problems (e.g. the colorability of random graphs, or the satisfiability of random formulas) and social, biological, and technological networks (in particular, automated techniques for identifying important structural features of large networks and filling in missing information).

 The Power of Choice in Random Satisfiability.
 RANDOM 2013, Berkeley, August 2013.
 Joint work with Varsha Dani, Josep Diaz, and Tom Hayes.